NavigationContentFooter

 Different connectors for various applications exist already and are available for download.

-If you are in need of a specific connector for your application you can develop one by yourself.
+If you need a specific connector for your application you can develop one by yourself.

 © 2023-2024 – Scaleway